ElijahNiccky/ElijahNiccky/README.md

 #Important: I may be sometimes a freaky joker, just tell me if you're uncomf!
 -
 --Never ask for dating nor be with me in a romantic relatnship.
-Unless,  If 1 year age gap to eachother or Ionly accept the ones I met irl.-
+Unless,  If 1 year age gap to eachother or I only accept the ones I met irl.-
 -
 I have _Anger issues_ so please be careful!